[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 마침 친구도 내일 쉰다길래 같이 바다에 놀러 가기로 했다.

-Since my friend just said that she would take a day off, we decided to go to the beach together.
+Since my friend said she would take a day off, we decided to go to the beach together.

 Here, 쉬다 is “to take a day off.”